Scrapers

 "callback_url": "https://your-server.com/webhook"

-}'Run on multiple URLs:
+}'Run on multiple URLs (extractor scrapers only):

 curl https://api.parsera.org/v1/scrapers/run_async \